 Times which plates will be exposed for are 0, 1, 2, 4, 7, 14 days.
 Majority of measurements <7days as most plates will not sit for longer than this before being used in the microscope.

 Perform a quick inspection of the aperture membranes for rupture and the plastic itself for cracks or deformation.
-Note potential colour change – previously plates appeared to become slightly green, take pictures under the bright ring light setup by a-shem
+Note potential colour change – previously plates appeared to become slightly green, take pictures under the bright ring light setup by a-shem.

 Monitor vacuum pressure during evacuation and start taking MIDI scans at 18amu with Hiden once a pressure which is “safe” for the detector is reached.
 Run scans continuously whilst logging the total chamber pressure so that the partial pressure of water can be found.
 Note: scans need to be timestamped so that they can be matched to the correct total pressure.